 When the team looked below the surface of Grant’s apparent defiance, they learned that what caused his inappropriate laughter was likely embarrassment and confusion.
 A sensitive child who was prone to self-doubt, he laughed when he felt anxious.
 It was an automatic response to his failed attempts at good behavior.

 Grant didn’t know or understand that certain things in the environment sent him into a stress response.
-His sensory over-reactivity (extreme sensitivity to certain sounds and types of touch) caused him to break rules regularly, giving the impression of misbehaving.
+His sensory over-reactivity (extreme sensitivity to certain sounds and types of touch) caused stress that resulted in instinctual reactions, giving the impression of misbehaving.
 Not grasping why he continued to get in trouble, Grant responded by laughing.
 This often left the adults in his life not only puzzled but also annoyed, making it difficult for them to engage warmly and connect with him.

 Looking at behaviors both above and below the surface provides a new way to tailor interactions and strengthen relationships.
 I call this approach to tailoring our interactions to meet each child’s emotional needs Personalized Attunement.
 Personalized attunement is a way of understanding what each individual needs, in order to promote responsiveness, warmth, and engagement.
 When we practice personalized attunement, we are better able to manage the inevitable dynamic shifts in a child’s receptivity, mood states, and availability for learning.

-If you believe that a child you are working with has unusual responsivity to sensory information, it is essential to work with a therapist trained in sensory processing and integration.
-Most often, this is an occupational therapist, although other helping professionals such as physical therapists may also be trained in this sub specialty.
+If you believe that a child you are working with has unusual responsivity to sensory information, it is useful to work with a therapist trained in sensory processing and integration.
+Most often, this is an occupational therapist, although other helping professionals such as physical therapists and child psychologists may also be trained in this sub-specialty.

-Although the causes of developmental delays are unlimited, in clinical practice, I have found that sensory-processing differences often contribute to children’s challenges in emotional regulation and socialization.
-Yet, surprisingly, many professionals are not trained to recognize the significance of sensory issues.
+In my work as a child psychologist, I have found that sensory-processing differences often contribute to young children’s challenges in emotional regulation and socialization.
+Yet, surprisingly, most teachers and other childhood mental health professionals are not trained to recognize the significance of sensory issues.
 When questions arise about a young child’s social or emotional development, it is beneficial to consider sensory-processing challenges because the integrity of the sensory-motor system has great impact on emotional regulation.

 Dr. Miller’s STAR Center (for Sensory Therapies and Research) uses a treatment model that places emotional regulation at the heart of treatment for children with sensory processing disorders.
 The treatment model is known as ART: Arousal modulation, Relationships and Engagement, and The Just Right Challenge.
 Retrieved from https://www.spdstar.org/basic/our-treament-model).
 Therapists at the world-renowned center work to develop trusting relationships with the child and entire family to help support the child’s “arousal modulation,” the ability to feel calm in the body and mind.
 “The Just Right Challenge” refers to the effort to direct a child toward activities that sufficient for growth but not so challenging that they take the child away from a calm and alert state for too long.